Consensys/doc.tessera/docs/HowTo/Configure/Multiple-private-state.md

      ]
     ```

-Tessera loads the resident group configuration, performs the necessary validation during application startup, and
+Tessera loads the resident group configuration, performs the following validations during startup (when
-persists relevant data to its database.
+`enableMultiplePrivateStates` is set to `true`), and persists relevant data to its database:

+* All members of resident groups must be locally managed by the node.
+* A member can't be configured to belong to more than one resident group at any time (all history considered).
+* All keys configured must belong to a resident group and no key can be left out.

 !!! important